-For the second straight year, the Centers for Disease Control and Prevention (CDC) recorded its highest number of gun-related deaths.
+In 2022, the Centers for Disease Control and Prevention (CDC) recorded its second-highest number of gun-related deaths.

 The Center for Gun Violence Solutions was founded at the Bloomberg School in 1995.
 The Center uses research to develop solutions and advise lawmakers on policies to effectively addresses gun violence.